chrissy-dev/chrissy.dev/src/privacy.md

 ## What background data is collected?

 This website does not collect or store any personally identifiable data behind the scenes.
-It does not set any cookies and it does not use any third-party hosted tracking scripts.

 ## How do I use the data you provide?